psychemedia/storytelling-notes/twa-sisters-binnorie.md

 "Oh, fool, fool, wherefore shouldst thou go?
 Thy wise bi'ethren have watched to no purpose, what canst thou do?"

 "Hoity-toity!" said the fool; "give me a gun, and I'll go all the same."
 His father wouldn't give him a gun, so he took it and went to watch.
 He placed his gun across his knees and sat down.
-He sat and sat, but nothing came, nothing came ; he got drowsy, was nodding off, when his gun fell off his knees, and he awoke with a start and watched more warily.
+He sat and sat, but nothing came, nothing came; he got drowsy, was nodding off, when his gun fell off his knees, and he awoke with a start and watched more warily.
 At last he heard something — and there stood the hog.
 It began to dig up another tree, when he pulled the trigger and — bang !
 His brothers heard the sound, came running up, were quite amazed to see a ddftd boar lying there, and said:

 "What will become of us now?"